Château: Definition

-The word "château" is a French word that has entered the English language, where its meaning is more specific than it is in French.
-The French word château denotes buildings as diverse as a medieval fortress, a Renaissance palace and a fine 19th-century country house.
+The word "château" is a French word that has entered English, where its meaning is more specific than in French.
+The French word château denotes buildings as diverse as a medieval fortress, a Renaissance palace, and a fine 19th-century country house.
 Care should therefore be taken when translating the French word château into English, noting the nature of the building in question.
 Most French châteaux are "palaces" or fine "country houses" rather than "castles", and for these, the word "château" is appropriate in English.
-Sometimes the word "palace" is more appropriate.
-To give an outstanding example, the Château de Versailles, also called in French le palais de Versailles, is so-called because it was located in the countryside when it was built, but it does not bear any resemblance to a castle, so it is usually known in English as the Palace of Versailles.
+Sometimes the word "palace" is more suitable.
+To give an outstanding example, the Château de Versailles, also called in French le palais de Versailles, is so-called because it was located in the countryside when it was built.
+Still, it does not resemble a castle, so it is usually known in English as the Palace of Versailles.
 When clarification is needed in French, the term château fort is used to describe a fortified castle, such as the Château fort de Roquetaillade.

 The urban counterpart of a château is a palais in French, which is usually applied only to very grand residences in a city.
-This usage is again different from that of the term "palace" in English, where there is no requirement that a palace must be in a city, but the word palais is rarely used for buildings other than the grandest royal residences.
+This usage differs from that of the term "palace" in English, where there is no requirement that a palace be in a city, whereas the word palais is rarely used for buildings other than the grandest royal residences.
 The term hôtel particulier is used in French for an urban "private house" of a grand sort.